ronnyml/snowplow-wiki/technical-documentation/1a-trackers/javascript-tracker/1-General-parameters-for-the-Javascript-tracker.md

 <a name="initialisation" />
 ### 2.2 Initialising a tracker

-Tracker initialisation takes three arguments:
+Tracker initialization is indicated with the `"newTracker"` string and takes three arguments:

-1. The tracker name
+1. The tracker namespace
 2. The collector endpoint
 3. An optional argmap containing other settings